McSing29/deans-list/README.md

-# Dean's List Application System A project to be submitted on Software Engineering
+# Dean's List Application System: A project to be submitted on Software Engineering